aatapa/RLScore/README.rst

 ------------------------

 - A linear time greedy forward feature selection with leave-one-out criterion for RLS (greedy RLS) included.
-- Example data and configurations for basic use cases included in the distribution.
+- Example data and codes for basic use cases included in the distribution.
 - Fixed a bug causing problems when reading/writing binary files in Windows.
 - Modifications to the configuration file format.
 - All command line interfaces other than rls_core.py removed.